Tonga

 Photo: © UNICEFPacific/2015/Sokhin

-Tonga is a constitutional monarchy and is unique among Pacific nations for having maintained its independence from colonial powers.
-Tonga is a lower middle-income country with reasonable health and education status, although rates of poverty and inequality are rising amongst the most vulnerable groups.
+According to the World Bank classification, it is an upper middle-income country and has high level of human development,[1] although rates of poverty and inequality are rising amongst the most vulnerable groups.
 Tonga is reliant on external income through development assistance, loans, and overseas remittances from the large Tongan diaspora.
-Tonga lies on the Pacific Ring of Fire, an area of dynamic geological activity.
-It is ranked the second most vulnerable country to natural hazards (after Vanuatu).

-Tonga has a mixed record on promoting gender equality and has not ratified The Convention on the Elimination of all Forms of Discrimination Against Women.
-Women’s political participation is limited, with three women national Members of Parliament.
-Women’s work force participation is highest in the informal sector.
-Two out of three women report experiencing gender-based violence.
+Tonga has not ratified The Convention on the Elimination of all Forms of Discrimination Against Women.
+Women’s political participation is limited, and women’s work force participation is highest in the informal sector.
+More than 3 out of 4 (77%) women have experienced physical or sexual violence in their lives.[7]

 Development goals and objectives

-The United Nations Pacific Sustainable Development Framework 2023-2027 is a five-year strategic framework that outlines the collective response of the UN system to the development priorities in 14 Pacific Island countries and territories, including Tonga, and supports governments and peoples in the Pacific to advance a localised response to the global 2030 Agenda for Sustainable Development.
+The UN has been present in Tonga since 2011.
+The United Nations Pacific Sustainable Development Framework 2023-2027 outlines the UN’s development priorities and localized responses in 14 Pacific Island countries and territories, including Tonga, to advance the global 2030 Agenda for Sustainable Development.
 The UN Pacific Sustainable Development Framework complements the Tonga Strategic Development Framework 2015-2025: “A More Progressive Tonga: Enhancing Our Inheritance”; particularly in environmental and natural resource management, infrastructure and technology, and social, economic and political institutions.